psf/requests/README.rst

 Requests allows you to send *organic, grass-fed* HTTP/1.1 requests, all day.
 Headers, cookies, json/form data, multipart files, and url parameters can all be provided with standard Python dictionaries.
-SSL certificates are automatically verified against a carefully crafted bundle of root certificates, included.
 Responses feature RFC-compliant redirection history, unicode/bytes bodies, a case-insensitive header dictionary, and more.